droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>Thorns—long, wicked, and sharp—erupt from the roots' edges, even as droplets of crimson blood bead upon the roots' soft, spongy surfaces.
 The roots themselves grow vertically, twisting and intertwining, until they form a wall of dark, impenetrable foliage thirty feet high and fifteen feet deep.
 Black roots pierce from its sides and rise into the air above it, where they tremble and writhe like slick, muddy tendrils.</p>
 </div>

-The druid is Svarog, and the wand that he wields is the one mentioned by Kavan.
+The druid is Svarog, and the wand that he wields is the one mentioned by Kavan ([Wand of Hawthorn (2nd-Level Spell)](https://2e.aonprd.com/Equipment.aspx?ID=2279)?).

 If Muriel is with the players and takes the necrotic damage after passing through Ludmilla’s shroud of mist, a player watching her notices that she looks briefly surprised at the beginning of her turn the following round.
 (Muriel is disturbed that the void damage dealt by the mist appears to be inhibiting her ***regeneration*** feature.)